 We hear a lot about social media "echo chambers" these days-- or our tendency to surround ourselves with like-minded people on social media.
 If you are an American Twitter user, sign in below to learn how strong your echo chamber is, and check out the text below our app to learn more.
+Note: you may need to disable ad or pop-up blockers in order to use this tool.
 To learn more about how we protect your privacy, visit this link.

 We measure the strength of your echo chamber by measuring the political ideology of prominent politically-oriented accounts that you follow (e.g. elected officials, journalists, and advocacy groups).
 Your score reflects the average score of these "opinion leaders" on a scale from 0 (most liberal) to 10 (most conservative).
 The scores of these opinion leaders were created by using a machine learning algorithm that searches for patterns in the way opinion leaders are connected to Democratic and Republican elected officials.
 You can learn more about this technique by reading this article.

 There is some evidence that people who become more aware of their own political biases are better able to understand the views of others.
 On the other hand, some of our research suggests that stepping outside your echo chamber can actually have the opposite effect-- making you more polarized, not less (To see why we think this happens, see Chapter Three of Breaking the Social Media Prism).
 There is also new research that indicates far fewer people are trapped in echo chambers than many people think (this research is described in Chapter Seven).